Hammond Law Group logo | Colorado Springs, CO | Call 719-520-1474

 • Decision-making processes for property sales or improvements

 Creating an effective estate plan for multiple properties isn’t a DIY project.
-Families can lose tens of thousands of dollars in unnecessary taxes and legal fees when proper planning isn’t in place.
-Even worse, family relationships can be permanently damaged over property disputes that could have been prevented.
+Consider this stark reality: families lose tens of thousands of dollars in unnecessary taxes and legal fees when proper planning isn’t in place.
+Even worse, we’ve seen family relationships permanently damaged over property disputes that could have been prevented.

 Your Next Steps: Building a Legacy That Lasts